When Narcissists Collapse

 Have you noticed that often, these kinds of narcissists seem to be completely alone in the world?
 They have no regular source of narcissistic supply, and they just seem to be taking out their hateful energy on the world at large?

-Sometimes, a narcissist just sort of loses their ability to obtain sources of narcissistic supply.
-This can happen when the narc’s family and friends have just had enough and one-by-one, abandon them.
+Sometimes, a narcissist loses their ability to obtain sources of narcissistic supply.
+This can happen when the narcissist’s family and friends have just had enough and one-by-one, abandon them.

 In some cases, the narcissist loses their ability to attract new supply because they get older and lose their looks, or because they become so self-involved that they forget how to do the whole love bombing thing – or any combination of these things.

 But a narcissist really NEEDS that supply to continue to exist, right?
 So what happens then?
 Do they become a real person, or do they just sort of lose it?

 When a narcissist is unable to obtain narcissistic supply, what can you expect?
 Some people call this a narcissistic crisis or a collapsed narcissist.
 Whatever the label, it’s a big problem – and often, not just for the narcissist, but also for the people around them.